Healthcare Cybersecurity Academics

 This course presents a comprehensive approach to administering the Health Insurance Portability and Accountability Act (HIPAA) from an information security and cybersecurity approach.
 The course places an emphasis on protecting electronic protected health information (ePHI) applying HIPAA privacy rules, security rules, and safeguards.
 The course discusses methodologies for conducting risk assessments specific to the organization when applying HIPAA requirements to protecting ePHI.
 The topic coverage continues with an in-depth overview of the Health Information Technology for Economic and Clinical Health (HITECH), the Health Insurance Trust Alliance (HITRUST), and the common security framework (CSF) designed to integrate with the NIST cybersecurity framework to perform assessments, manage remediation, and track compliance for HIPAA-related activities.
 Finally, the course addresses the laws and regulations of other countries pertaining to healthcare privacy, including the European Union’s General Data Protection Regulation (GDPR) and Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA).
 3 credits.
 No prerequisites.

-The first term of the Fall 2020 semester begins September 8, and the second term on November 2.
-The Spring 2021 semester begins January 4.
 Each 16-week semester has two 8-week terms and each course lasts 8 weeks, or one term.
 You'll register per term and can take one or two courses per term.
 For more information, visit the Touro College of Illinois academic calendar.